graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 When encoded in JSON, a GraphQL-over-HTTP request is a JSON object (map), with the properties specified by the GraphQL-over-HTTP request:

-- {query} - the string representation the Source Text of the Document as specified in
+- {query} - the string representation of the Source Text of the Document as specified in
   [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).
 - {operationName} - an optional string